 Another significant thing, we’ll be pushing the test mode option soon, something like a preview where Maxboxy’s panels can be seen just by admins and hidden from public view.
 If everything goes well it will be available in a week or so.

 All aforementioned options should be available before the Pro add-on for MaxBoxy becomes available.
 Going further we’ll test WooCommerce interactions like panel popups based on the cart contents or on the total price and similar options.
 There are other plans, but currently not ready to reveal until the testing is done.
 Stick around, we have really exciting features coming.

 Releasing the MaxBoxy Pro

-The most of the features planned for the initial version of the Pro addon are already finished and you can see the most of the options working from the MaxBoxy’s demo page.
+Most of the features planned for the initial version of the Pro addon are already finished and you can see most of the options working from MaxBoxy’s demo page.